python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_marimo.md

 - Click one of the two `+` buttons on the left of the cell.
 (Explore: what's the difference?)
 - Alternatively, use shift + enter, which runs your cell and creates a new one.

+### How to create a markdown cell

+Once a cell is created you can click on the `⋮⋮` to the right of that cell to open a menu.
+Select "view as markdown".
+Now you can write markdown to add flavor to your app.
+Example:
+`# My App`
+The hashtag makes the following text a header which is large.
+Add more hashtags to decrease the size.

+For more Markdown formatting examples, see [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ### Creating a Slider

 - Type `import marimo as mo`  This will import marimo into your code.